hashicorp/packer-plugin-scaffolding/README.md

 Please see the [GitHub template repository documentation](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) for how to create a new repository from this template on GitHub.

+## Packer plugin projects

+Here's a non exaustive list of Packer plugins that you can checkout:

+* github.com/hashicorp/packer-plugin-docker
+* github.com/exoscale/packer-plugin-exoscale
+* github.com/sylviamoss/packer-plugin-comment

+Looking at their code will give you good examples.

 ## Running Acceptance Tests

 Make sure to install the plugin with `go build .` and to have Packer installed locally.